phylum-dev/cli/extensions/poetry/README.md

 $ poetry add my-package  # This will be checked by Phylum!
 ```

+## How it works

+When invoking `phylum poetry`, subcommands that would modify the
-Commands that modify `pyproject.toml` and/or the `poetry.lock` will trigger a
+`pyproject.toml` or `poetry.lock` files will trigger a Phylum analysis.

-Phylum analysis.
-If the analysis is successful, the corresponding actions will
+- If the analysis is successful, the corresponding changes will be applied.
+- If the analysis is unsuccessful because some of the new dependencies don't
-be carried through.
-If the analysis is unsuccessful, the command will exit with
+  meet the required project thresholds, the command will exit with the error code
+  127.
-the error code 127.
-If the analysis is waiting for Phylum to process one or more
+- If the analysis is waiting for Phylum to process one or more of the submitted
-of the submitted packages, the command will exit with the error code 126.
+  packages, the command will exit with the error code 126.

-Commands that do not modify the manifest or the lockfile will be passed through
+- Commands that modify neither `pyproject.toml` nor `poetry.lock` will be passed
-to `poetry`.
+  through to `poetry` directly.

 ## Caveats